onsi/ginkgo/docs/index.md

 - Pending (bool): True, if pending.
 (Conforms to the rules in [Pending Specs](#pending-specs).)
 - Labels (string): If labels are assigned to nodes then will be shown as double quoted comma separated values.
 (Conforms to the rules in [Spec Labels](#spec-labels).)

 You can set a different output format with the `-format` flag.
 Accepted formats are `csv`, `indent`, and `json`.
-The `ident` format is like `csv`, but uses indentation to show the nesting of containers and specs.
+The `indent` format is like `csv`, but uses indentation to show the nesting of containers and specs.
 Both the `csv` and `json` formats can be read by another program, e.g., an editor plugin that displays a tree view of Ginkgo tests in a file, or presents a menu for the user to quickly navigate to a container or spec.

 `ginkgo outline` is intended for integration with third-party libraries and applications - however it has an important limitation.
 Since parses the go syntax tree it cannot identify specs that are dynamically generated.
 Nor does it capture run-time concerns such as which specs will be skipped by a given set of filters or the order in which specs will run.
 If you want a quick overview of such things you can use `ginkgo -v --dry-run` instead.
 If you want finer-grained control over the suite preview, you should use [`PreviewSpecs`](#previewing-specs).